openshift/special-resource-operator/docs/recipes.md

 The `driverContainer:` section describes how to build the driver-container an extensive list of options is listed here: <https://github.com/openshift/enhancements/pull/357>

-An SpecialResource can also have an dependency, a dependency is expressed again with a `chart:` and `set:` section.
+An SpecialResource can also have a dependency, a dependency is expressed again with a `chart:` and `set:` section.
 The ping-pong special resource illustrates
 this: charts/example/ping-pong-0.0.1/ping-pong.yaml.